Goliath was pelted with ten million stones every June. It must be painful.

 Ciang’s word path, after twenty years of sedimentation, has been heavier and mystical.
 The Ciang of 2003 embodied the aspirational clarity of a generation who believed, or at least performed belief, that excellence would carry them forward.
 But what we have witnessed over two decades is not a collapse of that vision, nor a complete reinvention, but something more ambiguous: a slow diffusion.

-We are finding meaning, after the sheer failure to become Ciang.
-Something persists beneath the shifting cultural sediment.
-Not a shared destination, but maybe a shared motion.
+The path ahead has grown hazy.
+The aura remains, just to illuminate what the passion made us look like.
 The tragedy is not that the path is gone.
-The tragedy, if any, is that we expected a path at all — linear, final, nameable.
+The tragedy, if any, is that we expected a path at all.
+We believed we are ordained to follow the path.
 In reality, what we inherited was an illusion of roadposts, a set of postures, and a language for struggle that now often outlives the purpose it once served.
+From a path seemingly forged by one individual two decades ago, to the flame a few students raised like a manga hero a decade past, to the silent collective subconscious of today.

-But maybe that is enough.
+But maybe, that is appropriate.

 So this is not a eulogy for Ciang, or for the age of textbooks and flashcards.
 It is an acknowledgment that the path never really existed the way we thought.
 In the end of the day, across the scattered stones and mismatched stories, something still tries to walk.